mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

     <img src="/img/tutorial1/papercontract.png" title="Open contract folder" alt="Open contract folder" />

 2. Explore the `papercontract.js` file, which is located in the `lib` subfolder.
 It contains the main body of transaction function logic (issue, buy, redeem, etc.), and is also underpinned by essential 'worker' functions such as interacting with the ledger.
-The link to the Fabric docs tutorial earlier explains the concepts, themes, and programmatic model and approach to writing contracts using a commercial paper scenario.
+The link to the Fabric docs tutorial provided earlier explains the concepts, themes, and programmatic model and approach to writing contracts using a commercial paper scenario.
 Take some time to read that explainer if you need to and then resume here.

 3. Go back to the `contract` folder by clicking on the folder name on the left in the VS Code Explorer.
 It's important to do so before the next step.